noyancepikkurt/noyancepikkurt/README.md

 <h1 align="center">Hi 👋, I'm Noyan</h1>
 <h3 align="center">I am a final year student of Information Systems Engineering at Mugla Sitki Kocman University.
-I'm working to be an ios developer in the future </h3>
+I want to be an iOS Developer so I'm learning Swift and developing projects with Swift </h3>

 - 📫 How to reach me : **cepikkurtnoyan@hotmail.com**